NCAR/xdev/campaigns/workflows.md

   calendar.
 Thus, every calendar needs to know how to convert its datetimes to and from the baseline calendar.
 - Regridding datasets so that they can be directly compared on the same grid would be very helpful.
-I have always believed that a representation of a gridded data object (i.e., grid + data + coordinates) should be abstracted away so that the user need not know anything about the grid.
+A representation of a gridded data object (i.e., grid + data + coordinates) could be abstracted away so that the user need not know anything about the grid.
+Such an object could be called a *field*.
-  I call that a *field*.
 - Make it easier to plot data on unstructured grids with Python, such as MPAS data.
 May need utilities to deal with cyclic coordinates with unstructured data.